samthomson/readme/docker-machine/README.md

 Optional: If your server is basic (eg $5 vps), you may want to enable swap memory.
 You can do that manually or just run `bash ./bash/enable-swap-remotely.sh` from project root (will transfer a script to the docker-host which then creates a 2GB swap file - script assumes an ubuntu linux server).
 Note: That script reads a host var from `.env`
 Note: In case you want to validate swap is enabled on the remote docker host, run `docker-machine ssh test-machine "free"` and check the 'Swap:' amounts match the memory amount specified when creating the swap file (2GB if you used the included script).

+## 2. Killing a remote docker host

+1. Ensure local `.env` file is populated as in 1.1.
+2. `bash ./bash/kill-remote-host.sh`